View Document Text

 to quickly and proactively manage our clients’ accounts by giving us authority to perform the following tasks:

-Change the address or beneficiaries on your accounts.
+Change the address of record or beneficiaries on client accounts;

 ITEM 17 - VOTING CLIENT SECURITIES